top of page

 Fractures and dislocations

-Reduction (realignment) of broken or dislocated bones usually takes place in the emergency department under local anaesthesia.
-After the bone is put back into place, more X-rays may be performed to make sure the bones are realigned, then a splint is applied.
+Reduction (realignment) of broken or dislocated bones is usually performed in the emergency department under local anaesthesia.
+After the bone is put back into place, additional X-rays may be performed to ensure proper alignment, and a splint is then applied.
 Some fractures and dislocations require surgery to repair.

 Splinting